 Use the Goal Setting Planner provided on the topic FLO site to review APST Standard One and identify the evidence you currently have for this standard.
 What evidence will you need to gather to achieve the Graduate level during your final professional experience?
-Set yourself, clear, realistic, specific goals for each focus area.
+Be brief but specific and use dot points to describe the evidence (you don't need to upload the actual evidence).